JMDKC/artangled-hugo/content/posts/2025-06-29-rondinone-sadie.md

 The wax figures didn’t help.
 Their poses are entirely passive, withholding, examining the wall or the floor, as if waiting for us to leave.

 To protect the day-glo painted floor, I had to wear thin disposable blue plastic shoe covers that rustled on the floor.
 It was a relief to break the silence in such a prosaic way.

-Rondinone has argued that the rainbow is a “bridge between everything and everyone” - a statement of the universal that devolves into meaninglessness.
-It reflects the brain-emptying immersive experience of visiting this room.

 With everything the same set of colours, and everything so saturated and integrated, with the total lack of narrative beyond colour and light, I forgot myself for a minute.
 The room seems pointless, which is the point.